Zenika/observability-tutorial/README.md

 You may want to use `regex`, or find the right spring profile to log into `json`, elastic common schema to be more precise.

 Also, know that you can test your promtail configuration by running `promtail` with `--inspect` and `--dry-run` option.
+This [documentation](https://grafana.com/docs/loki/latest/clients/promtail/troubleshooting/) provides details on troubleshooting commands, which you can run from your docker image `docker compose exec promtail bash`.

 ### Send traces to tempo